KoomeMartin/Privacy-Preserving-Analysis/README.md

-# Privacy-Preserving Video Anomaly Detection (PEViD)
+# Privacy-Preserving Video Anomaly Detection

 A framework for balancing privacy preservation and utility in video anomaly detection through adaptive redaction and deep learning models.